VarsPtz/otus_git/README.md

 # otus_git
-The repository was created as part of the Linux basic course by OTUS.
+The repository was created as a part of the Linux basic course by OTUS.